Leila2024/llama2-on-windows-11/README.md

 ### Choose a Model

-I use the 70B Llama models which require a minimum of 32GB GPU RAM, but you can use the 13B or 7B models if your GPU can’t handle that.
-7B Llama = TheBloke/Llama-2-7B-chat-GPTQ
+- 7B Llama = TheBloke/Llama-2-7B-chat-GPTQ
-13B Llama = TheBloke/Llama-2-13B-chat-GPTQ
+- 13B Llama = TheBloke/Llama-2-13B-chat-GPTQ
-70B Llama = TheBloke/Llama-2-70B-chat-GPTQ
+- 70B Llama = TheBloke/Llama-2-70B-chat-GPTQ (requires a minimum of 32GB GPU RAM)

 ### Download the Model

-1. Go to the LLaMA 2 70b chat model on Hugging Face and copy the model URL.
+1. Go to the LLaMA 2 70B chat model on Hugging Face and copy the model URL.
 For example, "TheBloke/Llama-2-70B-chat-GPTQ".
 2. Switch back to the Text Generation Web UI, go to the Model tab, and paste the partial URL into the “Download custom model” field.
 3. Click “Download” to start the download.
 This process will take a significant amount of time due to the large file size of the model.